Body mass index: Public health

 The BMI is generally used as a means of correlation between groups related by general mass and can serve as a vague means of estimating adiposity.
 The duality of the BMI is that, while it is easy to use as a general calculation, it is limited as to how accurate and pertinent the data obtained from it can be.
-Generally, the index is suitable for recognizing trends within sedentary or overweight individuals because there is a smaller margin of error.
+Generally, the index is suitable for recognizing within sedentary or overweight individuals because there is a smaller margin of error.
 The BMI has been used by the WHO as the standard for recording obesity statistics since the early 1980s.

 This general correlation is particularly useful for consensus data regarding obesity or various other conditions because it can be used to build a semi-accurate representation from which a solution can be stipulated, or the RDA for a group can be calculated.
 Similarly, this is becoming more and more pertinent to the growth of children, since the majority of children are sedentary.

 Cross-sectional studies indicated that sedentary people can decrease BMI by becoming more physically active.
 Smaller effects are seen in prospective cohort studies which lend to support active mobility as a means to prevent a further increase in BMI.